| Newsletter 25 March 2013Soils for wicking bedsColin Austin 25 March 2013 SummaryMany people think wicking beds are just

 should wait until the discovery before having any more sex.

 WUSP was there motto, wait until scientifically proven.
+Despite their super intelligence they

 became extinct while the other mob prospered.